martinjc/introduction-to-js/src/notes/week4-exercises.md

 1. Write JavaScript code that finds all the words in [words.txt]({{ "/examples/words.txt" | url }}) with three consecutive double letters.

-2. Write JavaScript code that finds the longest common prefix string amongst a given array of strings.
-Return false If there is no common prefix.
-For Example, the longest common prefix of "abcdefgh" and "abcefgh" is "abc".

-3. Write JavaScript code to check whether a given number is Oddish or Evenish.
+2. Write JavaScript code to check whether a given number is Oddish or Evenish.
 A number is called "Oddish" if the sum of all of its digits is odd, and a number is called "Evenish" if the sum of all of its digits is even.